lmatter/SmartThingsAWSLambdaServerless/README.md

-# SmartThings - AWS Lambda integration using Serverless for deployment
+# SmartThings - AWS Lambda integration using Serverless
 My attempt at creating an AWS Lambda integrated with SmartThings to augment my home automation.
-Deploying with Serverless.
+Lamdas are written in Go (golang), deploying with Serverless.
 Note that I'm doing this on Ubuntu 18.04 running inside Windows Services for Linux (WSL).
 WSL 2 had a bad timezone bug so I rolled back to WSL1

 These notes are crytptic while I'm still figuring out how to do this (don't want documentation to be a barrier), but feel free to reach out to me with any questions you may have.
 ## Steps to install: